rishabh1403/blog-source/posts/coding/leetcode/2019/09/two-sum.md

 # Constraints and challenges

-* Input array is sorted in ascending order
+* Input array is **sorted in ascending order**.

 # Solution
  We have already discussed the solution of two sum problem in multiple ways in my [earlier blog](https://rishabh1403.com/leetcode-solution-of-two-sum-in-javascript).
-In this case, the array is sorted which makes it easier to find the solution.
+In this case, the array is **sorted** which makes it *easier to find the solution*.
 I will list down one of the solutions for the problem, for the rest please refer to my [two sum blog post](https://rishabh1403.com/leetcode-solution-of-two-sum-in-javascript) :smile: .

 # Two pointer method